The Ponder Heart: Plot

 The novella is set in fictional rural Clay County, Mississippi, home to the Ponders, the richest family in the county.
 Daniel Ponder, a "mildly retarded man" according to literary scholars, is the heir to his father Sam Ponder's wealth.

+The story is narrated through the perspective of Edna Earle.
 As Daniel generously gives away his possessions, including a gas station and heirloom watches, his father and his niece, Edna Earle Ponder, try to save their family fortune by having Daniel institutionalized to a psychiatric hospital.
 When Sam instead of Daniel is institutionalized by accident, the two try to have Daniel marry Teacake Magee, an eligible widow.
 The marriage only lasts two months.

+When Daniel proposes to wed 17-year-old Bonnie Dee Peacock, of a very poor and unrespected family who comes to the town of Clay to seek work, elderly Sam Ponder dies of a heart attack.
+After five years of marriage, Bonnie runs away.
+Edna Earle suspects the young woman felt awkward, and perhaps trapped, within the rural mansion and with its Black servants.
+The young wife seems to be the only possession Daniel wants to keep.

+Bonnie Dee returns to Daniel's house.
+She soon puts out her husband but eventually summons him after dinner (lunch) one day.
+A storm is brewing as Edna Earle drives her uncle to the house, where they find Bonnie Dee dead under mysterious circumstances.

-Daniel later marries 17-year-old Bonnie Dee Peacock, and Daniel's father dies of a heart attack when he hears of the proposal.
-Bonnie runs away, and later returns to Daniel's house.
-She dies mysteriously on a stormy night.
-The Peacocks, under the advice of district attorney Dorris Gladney, indict Daniel on murder charges.
-He convinces the judge he is innocent, and gives away the remainder of his riches to all present at the trial, including the Peacocks.
+After the funeral, the Peacock family, under the advice of district attorney Dorris Gladney, indict Daniel on murder charges.
+A parade of witnesses - white and black - are called to testify.
+Contrary to his own legal counsel DeYancey Clanahan, Uncle Daniel convinces the judge and jury of his innocence.
+Without Bonnie Dee, the man returns to eagerly giving away his riches -- in cash and coin -- to all present at the trial, including the Peacocks.

-The novella is narrated through the perspective of Edna.
+People of all ages in the courtroom don't leave empty-handed.
+The money now separates the townspeople, who used to gather at the Beulah Hotel which Edna Earle operates.